Octavius-Dante/Arthelais/ex_14/Readme.md

 - Row property in table control need to bind with data model, Row property is an *aggregation* of table control

-- What is absolute path > : - Absolute path is a address which we supply in *Aggregation Binding*
+- *What is Absolute path > : - Absolute path is a address which we supply in Aggregation Binding*

+- *What is Relative path > : - Relative path its a path which we bind with child control of the parent who is already bound to absolute path*
+    *The path is always relative to its parent*

 </br>